How to Make Mixed Berry Jam

 Did you notice how many times it specifies "exactly"?

-Since my husband doesn't care for blackberry seeds, I add filtered water to the fresh blackberries, mash them up and simmer for an hour or two, then strained out all the fruit pulp and seeds and used blackberry juice instead of berries in this jam.
+Since my husband doesn't care for blackberry seeds, I add filtered water to the fresh blackberries, mash them up and simmer for an hour or two, then strain out all the fruit pulp and seeds and use blackberry juice instead of berries in this jam - 1 cup of blackberry juice. ("Exactly" one cup of juice!)

 For more information and directions see this post on making fruit syrup and my three favorite jelly and jam recipes.